netcarver/PW-ProjectInstaller/readme.md

 'Installer' to 'SmsInstaller'.
 Lastly; update the 'title' and 'description' fields in the getModuleInfo() method.
 3. **Madatory:** Zip up or otherwise deliver the entire directory to your users.

-Once a user places the directory in their site/modules folder and gets PW to check for new modules, the user will see only  the 'Installer' module.
-When they install this module all the other modules will get installed and the 'Installer' will be gone.
+Once a user places the directory in their site/modules folder and gets PW to check for new modules, the user will only see the renamed 'Installer' module.
+When they install it all the other modules will get installed and the 'Installer' will be gone.

 Copyright